 The Equitable Growth Framework (EGF) includes one overlay, four metrics, and 27 measures.
-If an area's access and impact scores are below the City's goal (score 5 or higher), then future development should address the area's greatest needs to ensure growth benefits as many people as possible and helps create a more equitable city.
+If an area's access and impact scores are below the City's goal of 5, future development should address the area's greatest needs to ensure growth benefits as many people as possible.